cloudinary-devs/web-listener-blueprint-aws/README.md

 4. Check Cloudwatch for the created log entries

 ## Optional - create packages from sources
+Here we create the different Lambda layers.
+This is useful when need to upgrade the current libs, add additional libs, or redistribute the main app code (for a colleague, or your IT DevOps team).

     mkdir python
     python3 -m pip install --target ./python cloudinary zip -r9 CloudinarySDK.zip python